eswan18/fitness/api/README.md

 ### MapMyFitness
 - Download your data as CSV from:
   https://www.mapmyfitness.com/workout/export/csv
-- Save the file and set `MMF_DATAFILE` to its path.
+- Upload the CSV file via the API endpoint `POST /mmf/upload-csv` (requires authentication)
+- Or use the dashboard upload button to upload your CSV file

 ### Strava
 - The API will prompt you to authorize the app on first run if credentials are missing or expired.